yihan0512/HidingInPlainSight/README.md

-# This is the code for our Usenix security Major revision submission
+# This is the code for our Usenix security 2022 paper "Hiding in Plain Sight?
+On the Efficacy of Power Side Channel-Based Control Flow Monitoring"

+## Our paper can be found here.

 ## installation
 - install anaconda3